mikewesthad/Columbia-ITP-SP2020/EscapeRoom/README.md

 - Change the console title.
 - What happens if they don't choose a valid option?
 Give them some feedback when that happens.
 - Give your app some ASCII design and color to make it pop.
 Give each room it's own color or distinctive design element.

+## Optional Extensions

-- (Optional) Track the number of seconds that it took the player to escape using the [Systems.Diagnostics.Stopwatch](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netframework-4.8) class.
+- Track the number of seconds that it took the player to escape using the [Systems.Diagnostics.Stopwatch](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netframework-4.8) class.
 Give the player feedback on how they did (e.g. <= 30 seconds might be an excellent time, but taking 60 seconds might just be an okay time).
 You'll need to read the documentation for this - reading documentation is a skill that requires practice.
 Check out the examples, then look through the fields, properties and methods sections.
 You won't understand everything you see the first time you read it.